wcmc-its/ReCiter-PubMed-Model/README.md

 ## Data model

-The following is a sample record from DynamoDB for the Identity table.
+The following is a sample record from DynamoDB for the PubMedArticle table.

 ```
 {